googanhiem/uk-train-departure-display/README.md

 **A replica, near real-time, miniature UK railway station train departure sign based upon a Raspberry Pi Zero and 256x64 SPI OLED display(s).
 Uses the publicly available [OpenLDBWS API by National Rail Enquiries](https://www.nationalrail.co.uk/).**

+This version worked better on docker (sans balena), only support one display.
+Edit the src/config.py with your api code and station info.

 ## Highlights

 - **See local departures**: Display the depatures from your local station at home for up to date train information.